 Determining Who Covers the Costs of a Totaled Car

-As you can see, determining who pays for a totaled car will depend on numerous elements.
-However, if the other side refuses to pay for the accident or you are unsure who was responsible for the collision, consider reaching out to a knowledgeable motor vehicle accident lawyer.
+As you can see, determining who pays for a totaled car will depend on numerous factors.
+However, if the other driver's insurance company refuses to pay for the accident or you are unsure who was responsible for the collision, consider contacting a knowledgeable motor vehicle accident lawyer.
 These attorneys can perform their own investigation into the crash, determine what happened and who was at fault, and help you figure out how you can secure the money you need to cover your destroyed vehicle.